nogibjj/proj-3-Rust-ML-Program-using-Linfa/README.md

 ## Overview
-In project 3, I developed a logistic regression training model, use AWS S3 for data file storage, and try to deploy the program on Amazon SageMaker Studio.
+In project 3, I developed a logistic regression training model, and upload training dataset on AWS S3 for data file storage.
+I also try to deploy the program on Amazon SageMaker Studio, but found it only support more commonly used data analysis language like R and Python.

-### 1. Rust ML Program
+### Rust ML Program: Fit Logistic Regrssion Classifier on Wine Quality

-#### 1.1.
-Linfa - A Meta-crate for ML
+#### 1.Linfa - A Meta-crate for ML

 Linfa is a higher-level meta-crate that includes common helpers for data processing and algorithms for many areas of machine learning, including [[1]](https://blog.logrocket.com/machine-learning-in-rust-using-linfa/):